Run It!: Background and composition

+The song was recorded at The Hit Factory Criteria, in Miami, during the sessions for Brown's self-titled first studio album.
+Scott Storch talked about the making of the track in a 2020 interview: "At that moment in my life, I was literally on fire (..)
+And [Chris Brown] came in, he was just about to turn 16, and I didn’t know how to do anything except make you a hit record, like that’s the only thing I could do.
+I was in there every day, every minute, every hour in the studio.
+And it was me, Sean Garrett, and we literally, immediately, made something so effortlessly.
+And I had told him right before we started making it, I was like, ‘I’m about to make you a number one song and you’ll be a superstar.’"
+In a 2023 interview, Brown recalled that he felt "insecure" about releasing "Run It!" as his first single: "I [didn't] know if I liked the song, because I was too nervous in my head (..) but I knew I wanted to dance in it".

-"Run It" was released as Brown's debut single on June 30, 2005, through digital distribution.
-On July 19, 2005, Jive and Zomba Records serviced the song to rhythmic crossover radio in the United States.
+"Run It" was released as Brown's debut single on June 30, 2005, through digital distribution, as a solo version.
+On July 19, 2005, Jive and Zomba Records serviced the song to rhythmic crossover radio in the United States, with Juelz Santana being added as a featuring artist to it.
 They later solicited the song to contemporary hit radio on October 3, 2005.
-"Run It" was written and produced by Scott Storch and Sean Garrett.
-It interpolates The Waitresses' 1980 single "I Know What Boys Like", written by Christopher Butler.
-The track is composed in the key of C# minor as a Crunk&B song that consists of slinky synth beats, a catchy chorus, an ominous, creepy background, and elements of Scott Storch productions.
-Brown's vocals have been described as "sweet" and "baby mack"-like.
-Christian Hoard of Rolling Stone called the song "a de-crunked 'Yeah!' that gets by thanks to a slinky synth beat and the mix of smooth seduction and cunning come-ons in Brown's baby-mack vocals."
-The song features rap verses from American hip-hop recording artist Juelz Santana.
+"Run It" was written and produced by Scott Storch and Sean Garrett, and features vocals by Juelz Santana.
+Santana's introduction on the song interpolates The Waitresses' 1980 single "I Know What Boys Like", written by Christopher Butler.
+The track is composed in the key of C♯ Phrygian as a Crunk&B song, that was described for having "slinky synth beats", a "catchy chorus", and an "ominous, creepy background".
+Christian Hoard of Rolling Stone compared the song's musicality to the 2004 single "Yeah!" by Usher, stating that it features a "mix of smooth seduction and cunning come-ons in Brown's baby-mack vocals."